Earn your Associate Degree in Nursing and prepare for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).1

 What Will I Learn

 Registered nurses provide some of the most critical health care available to patients.
 Whether it’s taking medical histories, recording vital signs and symptoms, performing diagnostic tests, drawing blood, or giving injections, they work in conjunction with other health care professionals to serve the sick or injured.
-Graduates of the Nursing Bridge and Registered Nursing LVN to RN programs earn an Associate of Science degree and are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN)*.
+Graduates of the Nursing Bridge and LVN to ADN programs earn an Associate of Science degree and are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN)*.

 Upon completion of the Nursing Bridge program, graduates will be able to: